-Facebook advertising is a HOT topic right now.
-Why?
-Well, they allow businesses reach audiences that are very specific and are targeted much better than conventional advertising methods.
-So, although they are great – if you’re considering running some ads for your business, read our list of Do’s and Don’ts so you can make more money without spending a fortune on Facebook Ads.
+Facebook advertising is a VERY powerful tool for business owners.
+It helps us reach specific and targeted audiences much better than conventional advertising methods.
+But, if you don’t know what you’re doing, you can end up wasting money on expensive clicks that don’t actually get you sales.
+So, if you’re considering running some ads for your business, read our list of Do’s and Don’ts so you can make more money without spending a fortune on Facebook Ads.

-- Do Do Do it! – Yep, that’s right, Facebook ads WORK!
-They are a snazzy little tool that a TONNE of businesses have been dropping dollars into and getting results from.
+- Do, Do it! – Yep, that’s right, Facebook ads WORK!
+They’re a snazzy little tool that a TONNE of businesses have been dropping dollars into and getting results from.
 So, why not benefit from Facebook ads too?

 - Know Your Objective – If you don’t know what result you want from your hard earned bills, then you aren’t going to know how to measure your ad’s success rate.
 Facebook ad objectives are separated into three categories:

-- Set Your Budget – Facebook allows you to set up your ads with 2 types of budgets – lifetime (the total amount your willing to spend on your ad set) or daily (a limit on how much you’ll spend per day).
+- Set Your Budget – Facebook allows you to set up your ads with different budget types like – lifetime (the total amount your willing to spend on your ad set) or daily (a limit on how much you’ll spend per day).
 There is even a campaign limit that you can set and when it you reach it, your ads will automatically switch off.

 - Know Your Audiences – Using awesome tools like audience insights, you can target some pretty in depth (and kinda creepy) characteristics about your target audience.
 You can target people based on: